validkeys/rss_feed_discoverer/README.md

 `--depth 2` tells the crawler that it can only process links of depth 2 or less.
 The URLs in the given file have a depth of 0.
 If on those pages, we find other pages we want to crawl, those will have depth 1, and so on.
 We have to set this so we don't continue on forever.

-**This is a major hack**: we need to override V8's `--max-stack-size` due to the way we're limiting the number of simultaneous page/feed requests.
+**This is a major hack**: we need to override V8's `--stack_size` due to the way we're limiting the number of simultaneous page/feed requests.
 We're processing URLs recursively in order to achieve that, which makes our call stack insanely large.

-The `--max-stack-size` option needs to be passed directly to the `node` process, which is why we have specified `--nodejs` immediately prior to `--max-stack-size`.
+The `--stack_size` option needs to be passed directly to the `node` process, which is why we have specified `--nodejs` immediately prior to `--stack_size`.